 Membership plans are undoubtedly the most used subscription-based business.

-This is so common that you probably have subscribed to many such plans for your services already.
 Most online tools, platforms, and software support are provided as membership plans (typically monthly or annually).
-Such online tools are known as Subscription as a Service or SaaS.
+Such online tools are known as subscription as a service.

 These can also be used for "offline products" or services, such as membership classes for gyms, fitness, yoga, or any other types of classes.